Best Medical Practice Loans for Dentists, Doctors, Optometrists, and Vets 2022

 Of course, what really makes SunTrust stand out is the fact that it lends not just to current doctors but also to doctors in training.
 Fourth-year med students and residents can qualify for SunTrust doctor loans—no need to wait until after graduation.
 So if you’re the kind of person that likes to plan ahead, SunTrust makes it possible.

-U.S. Bank: Best for existing practices
+U.S. Bank: Best for scaling

 U.S. Bank lends to vets, dentists, and optometrists (but not physicians).
 Like all the other lenders on this list, it has a range of financing options, so you can fund your practice at various stages.
 And like most traditional lenders, U.S. Bank offers competitive rates and longer loan terms than you’d find through alternative lenders.